okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 In the above example, the recovery token is `XE6wE17zmphl3KqAPFxO`.

 2. Parse the recovery token from the URL and send it using your infrastructure (through an out-of-band channel) to the end user's verified email address or SMS phone number.
-See [Authentication API - Recovery Token](/docs/reference/api/authn/#recovery-token) for more information on recovery tokens.
+See [Authentication API - Recovery Token](/docs/reference/api/authn/#recovery-token).

 ## See also